-If you’re 25 years old or younger, you can see shows at the Donmar Warehouse for free, by signing up to their YOUNG+FREE list.
+If you’re aged between 16 -25 years, you can see shows at the Donmar Warehouse for free, by signing up to their YOUNG+FREE list.

 The theatre gives out thousands of free tickets to young people every year under this scheme.
 YOUNG+FREE tickets are offered via an online ballot to people signed up to their YOUNG+FREE list.
-Ballot winners will be notified at the end of each month with details of how to claim their tickets, with a limit of two tickets per person.
+Ballot winners will be notified at the end of each month with details of how to claim their tickets, with a limit of two tickets per person, per production.

 If you fancy entering the world of opera and dance, then the English National Opera (ENO) productions at the London Coliseum run a range of schemes to make a night at the theatre cheaper for you.